Boundaries and Beyond

 Tour: April 23 - May 14, 1995

-Boundaries and Beyond comprised of three separate works.
+Boundaries and Beyond is comprised of three separate works.
 Two works were remounted: Silent Thought, conceived and directed by Tim Newth, and Sacred Space, co-conceived and directed by David McMicken and Sarah Calver.
 Beyond Recognition, was a new cross art form collaboration between all the artists involved in the project.

-Nothern Territory Tour: Darwin, Jabiru, Beswick, Katherine, Lajamanu, Tennant Creek, Alice Springs, Santa Teresa, Alekerenge
+Northern Territory Tour: Darwin, Jabiru, Beswick, Katherine, Lajamanu, Tennant Creek, Alice Springs, Santa Teresa, Alekerenge

 Director's Notes